 Skip to main content

-Manage persistent state across tasks and task runs using mongo-like collections operations.
-Often your application will have a notion of some sort of stored state, collections are where this state can be stored, then updated, searched and filtered from any task at any time.
+Manage persistent state across tasks and task runs using MongoDB-like collection operations.
+Most applications have some notion of stored state — collections are where that state lives, so any task can read, write, search, and filter it at any time.
 When running locally, collections use SQLite (stored in .compose/stage.db).
-When deployed, each Compose app gets its own fully isolated Postgres database, which stores collections data as well as other internal Compose state.
+When deployed, each Compose app gets its own fully isolated Postgres database.
 The API is identical in both environments.
+The hosted Postgres is yours to use for application state via collections, but Compose also uses the same database internally to power durable execution (clean resumes after crashes and rolling deploys), transaction reorg monitoring, and wallet bookkeeping.
+Internal state lives in reserved namespaces — see Reserved collection names below.

 Examples